-WICE operates via MGA partners in the U.K. and Irish motor markets, writes pet insurance in Ireland, writes motor and property in Romania, and has operated in the French property market, although this business is now discontinued.
-U.K. and Irish motor business is highly competitive and insurance companies have in the past struggled to achieve their target margin.
+WICE operates via MGA partners in the U.K. motor and liability markets and via a branch in Romania.
+It has operated in the Irish motor and French property market, although this business is now discontinued.
+The U.K. and Irish motor business is highly competitive and insurance companies have in the past struggled to achieve their target margin.
 The Romanian motor market is tariff-driven and appropriate risk selection is of key importance in ensuring target returns are achieved.
 Furthermore, the motor industry is materially exposed to regulatory, legislative and fiscal changes, economic factors, changes in policyholder and claimant lawyer behaviour and the actions of key service providers, such as claims management companies.
 These factors can lead to significant fluctuations in results.